 Resolve conflicting accounts

-A conflicting account exists if a user created a personal Google Account with the same email address as a Google for Work account managed by your organization.
-Conflicting accounts most commonly occur if users sign in to other Google services before your organization signs up for Google for Work.
+A conflicting account exists if a user created a personal Google Account with the same email address as a Google Cloud account managed by your organization.
+Conflicting accounts most commonly occur if users sign in to other Google services before your organization signs up for Google Cloud.

 What isn't a conflicting account?
 Personal Google accounts that don't use your organization's Google address as either the primary or alias email address.
 For example, a personal Gmail account (email@example.com) with no alias addresses is never a conflicting account.